 Future Student FAQ's

-Beginning for the 2019/2020 school year applications must be completed ONLINE.
+To be in the selection lottery an application must be completed ONLINE before the deadline.
 Applications will be available at the beginning of October.
 If you have questions, please contact the Magnet School Office (973-4464).
 NEM has waiting lists for all grade levels!
 You must submit your application before the deadline or you will be automatically placed on a waiting list.

 It provides a program for students who want to focus their studies in art, engineering or law and public service.
 All students must choose one of these three at the time of application.